hphelion/documentation/moonshot/install.customize-user-settings.md

 4. From the <b>Language</b> drop-down list, select the appropriate language.
 For example: English.

-5.From the <b>Timezone</b> drop-down list, select the timezone.
+5. From the <b>Timezone</b> drop-down list, select the timezone.
 For example: UTC (Coordinated Universal Time).

 6. In the <b>Table Page Size</b> box, enter a number.
 For example, 20, meaning a maximum of 20 line items will be displayed at a given time.